 A Vox amp would also be the best choice for a guitarist who wants to sound like they’re from the British Invasion.
 Such a musician might want to emulate the sounds of The Beatles, The Zombies, or The Animals.

 Check out the Fender vs Vox comparison we made here.

 Choose Marshall amps if you want more distorted tones.
 They are better suited for guitars that need big sounds that are heavier and darker than what the Vox gives you.
 If you’re looking to play hard rock or metal, then a Marshall is probably your best choice.

 Are you a guitarist who wants to bust out riffs and solos in the style of artists like AC/DC and Metallica?
 Maybe even Guns n’ Roses?
 Then Marshall is the obvious choice.

 Check out our Marshall Vs Fender comparison here.

 We’ve compared the two amps and looked at all their similarities and differences.
 In the end, you’ll have to come up with a decision that works for your needs.

 Will you go for the Marshall or Vox?
 Or maybe something else entirely?
-It’s up to you, but we hope that we’ve presented you with some valuable information that can aid in those decisions.
+It’s up to you!
+But we hope that we’ve presented you with some valuable information.
+Some that can aid in those decisions.